Kapadi: History

-The Kapadis consider Mekan Dada to be an incarnation of Lakshmana, the younger brother of Rama, and he visited the site of Hinglaj at the end of the 17th century.
-The Kapadis consider anyone who performs the pilgrimage to Hinglaj to be Kapadi as well.
+The Kapdis consider Mekan Dada to be an incarnation of Lakshmana, the younger brother of Rama, and he visited the site of Hinglaj at the end of the 17th century.
+The Kapadis consider anyone who performs the pilgrimage to Hinglaj to be Kapdi as well.

+Historically their traditional occupation was of Gotrej, however, they are in present days earn mainly their livelihood from farming, grocery stores and small time traders.